vaginessa/dns-wiki/Apps-leak-private-user-data-during-boot.md

 **Warning**

-Please do not post this <code>bugreport such 'Fix Startup Data Leak' doesn't work</code> on GitHub, as we know about it and it has already been mentioned many times ([#7](https://github.com/ukanth/afwall/issues/7), [#91](https://github.com/ukanth/afwall/issues/91), [#172](https://github.com/ukanth/afwall/issues/172), [#235] (https://github.com/ukanth/afwall/issues/235) - and in the original Droidwall issue tracker).
+Please do not post a bug report such as *Fix Startup Data Leak doesn't work* on GitHub, as we know about it and it has been mentioned many times ([#7](https://github.com/ukanth/afwall/issues/7), [#91](https://github.com/ukanth/afwall/issues/91), [#172](https://github.com/ukanth/afwall/issues/172), [#235] (https://github.com/ukanth/afwall/issues/235) - and in the original Droidwall issue tracker).
-Once there is a final solution we will write it here, not as a workaround but as a solution.
+Once there is a final solution we will post it here, not as a workaround, but as a solution.